butterymoney/book/molten/README.md

 **Voter.** Stakeholder that wants protection against large voters and has adequate resources.

-**DAO Governance.** Governance mechanism that wants to allocate resources in pursuit of its objective.
+**Target DAO.** DAO that wants to allocate resources in pursuit of its objective.

 ## Components